- See also: Images of Weirwood Trees

-The weirwood is a species of deciduous trees found all over Westeros.
 The five-pointed leaves and the sap of weirwoods are blood-red, while the smooth bark on their wide trunks and wood are bone white.
 Most weirwoods have faces carved into their trunks.
-This was done by the Children of the Forest in ancient days, and is now done by the freefolk as well as other descendants of the First Men, such as followers of the old gods in the Seven Kingdoms praying to heart trees in godswoods.
-In some cases sap has collected in the crevices of the carved faces, giving the trees red eyes which have even been know to drip sap as if the trees were weeping.
+This was done by the children of the forest in ancient days, and is now done by the free folk as well as other descendants of the First Men, such as followers of the old gods in the Seven Kingdoms praying to heart trees in godswoods.
+In some cases sap has collected in the crevices of the carved faces, giving the trees red eyes which have been known to drip sap as if the trees were weeping.
 A weirwood will live forever if undisturbed.

-Weirwoods are considered sacred to the followers of the Old Faith.
-The Children of the Forest are said to have carved faces in the weirwoods during the dawn Age, before the coming of the First Men across the narrow sea.
-It is said that through the faces the old gods watch over the followers and bear witness to important events.
-The Greenseers of the children of the forest can see through the eyes of weirwoods.
-Since trees have no sense of time, the Greenseer can see into the past or present when looking through the eyes of a tree.
+Weirwoods are considered sacred to the followers of the old gods, and children of the forest believe weirwoods are the gods.
+The greenseers of the children of the forest can see through the eyes of weirwoods with carved faces.
+Since trees have no sense of time, the greenseer can see into the past or present when looking through the eyes of a tree.

 The wood of the weirwood is an excellent, though expensive, building material because it does not rot.
 Weirwood can be used for making bows, spears, and arrows; Ygritte and Brynden Rivers both have horn and weirwood bows, and the children of the forest are said to have used weirwood bows.
 Styr has a long bronze and weirwood spear.